Landelino Lavilla: President of the Congress of Deputies and 23-F

 Lavilla was appointed senator in 1977 and was in office until 1978.
 He was elected to the Congress of Deputies in 1979, representing Jaén province.

 He served as speaker of the Congress from 1979 to 1982 in the first legislature after the approval of the new constitution.
 On 23 February 1981, members of the Civil Guard led by Antonio Tejero burst into the chamber in a failed coup d'état.
 Lavilla faced Tejero saying that "in this chamber, the orders are given by the presidency.
 This is over.
-Evict."
+Vacate [the premises]."
 The colonel obeyed, and the deputies were able to occupy their seats after getting down.
 During the night of 23–24 February, he offered Tejero the members of the parliament board as hostages and asked that they free the members of the government and the legislators, but Tejero rejected the move.

 During Lavilla's term the first investiture debate took place according to the new Constitution; 33 organic laws, 231 ordinary laws and 71 law decrees were approved, and the first failed vote of confidence and a question of confidence were presented.

 Before the 1982 general election Lavilla led the Christian Democrat party.
 He was re-elected in 1982, representing Madrid province, but resigned from the seat in 1983 and was succeeded by Leopoldo Calvo Sotelo in the post.

 In 1982 Lavilla also assumed the presidency of the Union of the Democratic Centre.
 Faced with the crisis of the party derived from the bad electoral result in the general elections, he resigned from the office in February 1983.

 Member of the Council of State and later life

 Lavilla was named a permanent member of the Council of State by a royal decree dated 28 July 1983 at the proposal of Prime Minister, an office which he held until his death in 2020.
 On 28 December 1995 he was appointed chairman of the Council's first section.

 On 8 February 1999 Lavilla took office as a permanent member of the Royal Academy of Jurisprudence and Legislation and was its president between 2003 and 2012, being re-elected in 2008.

+In early 2014, he received a call from King Juan Carlos I, who summoned him for a meeting where he explained that he was preparing his abdication as monarch and asked him for advice.
+Years later, Lavilla revealed that he was in charge of preparing all the papers and the design of the succession process.
+He reached a preliminary conclusion: the abdication law should be very brief so as not to stir a debate in Congress.

 In addition, he was a member of the advisory committee of FRIDE, a Madrid-based now defunct think tank organization.